ljmccarthy/myrient-sync/README.md

 ## Introduction

 `myrient-sync` is a program to syncronise [Myrient](https://myrient.erista.me/) to a local directory.
-It supports exclude patterns so that only the required files will be downloaded.
+It supports include and exclude patterns so that only the required files will be downloaded.

 ## Installation